High-precision mass measurements of neutron deficient silver isotopes probe the robustness of the $N$ = 50 shell closure

 We acknowledge the staff of the Accelerator Laboratory of University of Jyv\"askyl\"a (JYFL-ACCLAB) for providing stable online beam.
+We express gratitude for the productive results stemming from conversations with X. F. Yang.
 We thank the support by the Academy of Finland under the Finnish Centre of Excellence Programme 2012-2017 (Nuclear and Accelerator Based Physics Research at JYFL) and projects No. 306980, No. 312544, No. 275389, No. 284516, No. 295207, No. 314733, No. 315179, No. 327629, No. 320062, No. 339243, No. 354589, No. 345869 and No. 354968.
-The support by the EU Horizon 2020 research and innovation program under grant No. 771036 (ERC CoG MAIDEN) is acknowledged.
-This project has received funding from the European Union’s Horizon 2020 research and innovation programme under grant agreement No. 861198–LISA–H2020-MSCA-ITN-2019.
-The VS-IMSRG calculations were supported by the Natural Sciences and Engineering Research Council of Canada under grants SAPIN-2018-00027 and RGPAS-2018-522453, as well as the Arthur B. McDonald Canadian Astroparticle Physics Research Institute and were performed with an allocation of computing resources on Cedar at WestGrid and The Digital Research Alliance of Canada.
-We express gratitude for the productive results stemming from conversations with X. F. Yang at Peking University.
+The support by the European Union’s Horizon 2020 research and innovation program under grant No. 771036 (ERC CoG MAIDEN) and No. 861198–LISA–H2020-MSCA-ITN-2019 is acknowledged.
+The VS-IMSRG calculations were supported by the U.S. Department of Energy under No.~DE-FG02-96ER40963 and SciDAC-5 (NUCLEI collaboration), and the Natural Sciences and Engineering Research Council of Canada under grants SAPIN-2018-00027 and RGPAS-2018-522453, as well as the Arthur B. McDonald Canadian Astroparticle Physics Research Institute and were performed with an allocation of computing resources on Cedar at WestGrid and The Digital Research Alliance of Canada.
+Support provided by the National Natural Science Foundation of China (No. 11775277) is appreciated.
 We acknowledge the CSC-IT Center for Science Ltd., Finland, for the allocation of computational resources.
+This work was supported by the German Federal Ministry for Education and Research (BMBF) under contracts no. 05P21RGFN1, by the German Research Foundation (DFG) under contract No. SCHE 1969/2-1, by HGS-HIRe, and by Justus-Liebig-Universität Gießen and GSI under the JLU-GSI strategic Helmholtz partnership agreement.
+The paper was supported by the DAAD Grant No. 57610603.
 Z.~Ge and M.~Reponen contributed equally to this work.

 \putbib \end{bibunit}